 Scholars may be eligible to switch program sponsors if they maintain their original program objective and remain in the same J category.
 Scholars who intend to transfer from USF to another US institution must complete a J-1 Scholar Transfer-Out Form.
 Scholars must complete the transfer process prior to beginning their program at the new institution and prior to the end date of the current DS-2019.

-Scholars who intend to transfer to USF from another US institution must complete the transfer before beginning their USF program.
-The sponsoring USF department should follow the instructions for requesting an incoming scholar and provide International Services with a copy of the current DS-2019.
+Scholars who intend to transfer to USF from another US institution to continue in the same subject of research must complete the transfer before beginning their USF program.
+The sponsoring USF department should complete the istart scholar application process, and the scholar will include their current information in their part of the application.
 International Services will contact the other institution to discuss transfer of the DS-2019 to USF.
 The J scholar is encouraged to discuss transfer out procedures with the current institution.

 Scholars in Short-Term Scholar and Research Scholar/Professor categories may participate in occasional lectures and short-term consultations at off-campus locations if they do not interfere with the current activities and are approved by the sponsoring department and International Services.
 The term occasional is generally understood to refer to single events rather than an ongoing activity.
 To request permission for an off-campus lecture or consultation, you will need to submit the following to International Services: